 - Subject−Based Option

-If a student and his advisor choose this option, then the student will be examined on a research topic NOT part of his/her thesis.
+If a student and his/her Faculty Advisor choose this option, then the student will be examined on a research topic NOT part of his/her thesis.
 The examination consists of two parts:

 - Written Part